UFFeScience/OntoExpLine/README.md

 OntoExpLine was developed integrating different ontologies, using ProveOne as the base structure; this way, the ProveOne specifications can be found on this [link][1] on section 3.

+#### ExperimentLine:
+An Experiment line represents an experiment that composes the abstract workflows that are capable to be derived into multiple workflows.

+* __has super classe:__

+#### AbstractActivity:
+An AbstractActivity establishes an operation but no specify how to do it.
+In the abstract workflow  context, an abstract activity represents the blocks that compose the flow.

+* __has super classe:__ expline:ExperimentLine

+#### ActivityType:
+An ActivityType represents the obligatoriness level of an abstract activity in the workflow.
+An ActivityType is an atomic concept that can be used to categorize an abstract activity in just one type.

+* __has super classe:__ expline:Type

-#### ProgramType
+#### ProgramType:
 A ProgramType represents a domain class that categorizes a software that executes a specific domain task.
 A ProgramType is an atomic concept that can be used to categorize a program in one or more types.

-__has super classe:__ Type

-#### ActivityType
-An ActivityType represents the obligatoriness level of an abstract activity in the workflow.
-An ActivityType is an atomic concept that can be used to categorize an abstract activity in just one type.

-__has super classe:__ Type
+* __has super classe:__ expline:Type

 [1]:http://jenkins-1.dataone.org/jenkins/view/Documentation%20Projects/job/ProvONE-Documentation-trunk/ws/provenance/ProvONE/v1/provone.html